 ‘Yes, and I still love Albert.
 I can’t say I’m not cross with him, but on the other hand I don’t want to lose him, either.’

+I hadn't thought about it like that, actually.
+I was surprised that I could think about it like that.
+I looked at her, puzzled at my own reactions.
 ‘Can I have another Scotch?’
-I asked, and she took my glass and went to the sideboard.
+I asked eventually, and she took my glass and went to the sideboard.
 I sat on the settee with my head in my hands.
 What the hell was I going to do about this?
 I hadn’t a clue.